 An organization may apply to the Celebration Foundation for a grant application under any of the following deadlines.
 Phone calls (407-566-1234) prior to submission are welcome, but we hope the process as outlined is more than adequate in determining the Foundation’s requirements.
 After receipt of an application, interviews or a site visit may be requested by the Foundation.
 Deadlines are based on the Foundation’s fiscal year (July 1 to June 30).

 Grant Review Cycles:

 Three copies (original plus two) of the application must be received at the Foundation office by 4:00 p.m. on the deadline date – without exception.
-Applications may be submitted via e-mail or dropped off at the Foundation’s office at 610 Sycamore Street, Suite 110, in Celebration.
+The choice to submit an online application by 4:00 p.m. on the deadline date will be a valid application with verification of digital signatures of all parties that submit the application.
+We request a printed copy of online application with original signatures below the digital signatures, along with printed names and specific titles.
+Applications may be submitted via e-mail, mail or dropped off at the Foundation’s office at 610 Sycamore Street, Suite 110, in Celebration.